OpenTermsArchive/contrib-versions/Quora/Privacy Policy.md

 There are some updates to this page that haven't been applied yet because you've entered some data into a form.
-You can resume live updates if you want.
+You can refresh this page to receive new updates.
 Trying to regain internet connection...
+Hide this message.
 Quora

 Quora connects you to everything you want to know about.